Glossary

 How LLMWise implements this

 LLMWise gives you five orchestration modes — Chat, Compare, Blend, Judge, and Mesh — with built-in optimization policy, failover routing, and replay lab.
-One API key, nine models, no separate subscriptions.
+No monthly subscription is required and paid credits do not expire.

 Common questions